PHP random string generator function

 Method Security Custom Characters PHP Version Performance

-random_bytes() + bin2hex() ✔️ Very secure ❌ No (hex only) 7.0+ ⚡ Fast
+random_bytes() + bin2hex() ✔️ Very secure ❌ Hex only 7.0+ ⚡ Fast

 Character pool + random_int() ✔️ Secure ✔️ Yes 7.0+ ⚡ Medium

-openssl_random_pseudo_bytes() ✔️ Usually secure ❌ No (hex only) 5.3+ ⚡ Fast
+openssl_random_pseudo_bytes() ✔️ Usually secure ❌ Hex only 5.3+ ⚡ Fast

 Tips for Production Usage

-• Use random_bytes() or random_int() in any modern PHP application.
+• Prefer random_bytes() / random_int() in modern PHP.

-Bonus: Generating Random Strings with Symbols and Numbers
+Bonus: Random Strings with Symbols and Numbers

-function generateComplexRandomString($length = 16) {
+function generateComplexRandomString($length = 16, $alphabet = '0123456789abcdefghijklmnopqrstuvwxyzABCDEFGHIJKLMNOPQRSTUVWXYZ!@#$%^&*()-_=+') {

 $randomString = '';